Noah2610/climer/README.md

 ```
 This will run the timer and print a readable representation of the remaining time to `stdout`.
 When the time is up, the app will simply exit with exit code `0`,
-so it is up to you to then play an alarm sound or whatever you want it to trigger,
+so it is up to you to then play an alarm sound or whatever you may want it to trigger;
 for example:
 ```
 climer 1h 2m 30s && mpv ~/Music/alarm.mp3